inductiva/inductiva/docs-sources/how-it-works/machines/mpi-on-vms.md

 ### Disabling Hyper-Threading

-If your VM is configured with `threads_per_core=1`, only one vCPU per physical cores will be available, and hyper-threading is disabled.
-In this case:
+If your VM is configured with `threads_per_core=1`, hyper-threading will be disabled and so only one vCPU per physical cores will be available.

-* The MPI flag `--use-hwthread-cpus` has no effect.
+* In that case, the MPI flag `--use-hwthread-cpus` has no effect.
-* You can only run as many processes as there are physical cores, which is the typical setting for HPC scenarios.
+* Therefore, you can only run as many processes as there are physical cores, which is the typical setting for HPC scenarios.

 ---